emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/security.md

 reading and it is preferable to know the size of the buffer although not strictly required.
 If the type is not known, the `file_type`, aka buffer type, can be checked.
-This no guarantee due to collisions with other data formats and because the identifier field may be absent or misleading.
-The identifier therefore works best on buffers that can be trusted.
+This no guarantee due to collisions with other data formats and because the Id field may be absent or misleading.
+The Id therefore works best on buffers that can be trusted.

 If a buffer cannot be trusted, such as when receiving it over a public